19 Royal Family Members You Need to Follow on Instagram

 Camille Gottlieb

 The 20-year-old monarch is Grace Kelly's granddaughter and looks a lot like her grandmother.
 Gottlieb posts on Instagram to her 54.6 thousand followers.
-Her photos include shots of her visiting Russia, partying with friends in Monte-Carlo, flying on private jets and lounging by the pool.
+Her photos include shots of her visiting Russia, partying with friends in Monte Carlo, flying on private jets and lounging by the pool.

 Photo: